 From an sh404SEF standpoint, Facebook Open Graph requires little configuration: basically it's on or off.
 You can also optionally specify a default content type and configure automatic image detection and a default image.
-The most important setting however is the application id or AppId.
+An important setting however is the application id or AppId.

 Note that even if you switch it off globally, you can always enable it again on a URL by URL basis (see below)

-In addition, be sure to set your site domain in the Facebook App settings, otherwise sharing will also be blocked.
+In addition, if you do use an App Id, be sure to set your site domain in the Facebook App settings, otherwise sharing may be blocked.